|

 Manasi Sharma

-Research: I am fortunate to have done research in the ILIAD Lab under Prof. Dorsa Sadigh, in which I worked on robotic learning using language-conditioned diffusion models, and the Stanford Vision Lab under Prof. Fei-Fei Li and Prof. Prof. Jiajun Wu, in which I worked on assembling action, goal, etc. labels for demonstrations for the BEHAVIOR project in robotic simulation benchmarking.
+Research: Previously, I was Research Scientist in the Artificial Intelligence Group (Group 1) at MIT Lincoln Laboratory, where I focused on explainability & trustworthiness research and developing robust evaluation tools for high-stakes applications of Large Language Models (LLMs).
+I am also fortunate to have done research in the ILIAD Lab under Prof. Dorsa Sadigh at Stanford, in which I worked on robotic learning using language-conditioned diffusion models, and the Stanford Vision Lab under Prof. Fei-Fei Li and Prof. Prof. Jiajun Wu, in which I worked on assembling action, goal, etc. labels for demonstrations for the BEHAVIOR project in robotic simulation benchmarking.
+As an undergrad, I was supervised by Prof. Daniel Hsu and Prof. Zoltan Haiman on interpreting astrophysical deep learning models for weak lensing using an array of saliency map methods.
+Before that, in 2019, I first developed my passion for AI at Caltech under Prof. Mansi Kasliwal , creating a real/bogus image classifier for the IR-Gattini telescope, which was later integrated into its data processing pipeline.

 Teaching: I have also been a TA for some of the most popular courses at Stanford, including Prof. Chris Manning's Natural Language Processing course (see my Python tutorial on YouTube), Prof. Fei-Fei Li's Computer Vision course and Prof. Andrew Ng's Deep Learning course.